Tinkerforge/doc/en/source/Hardware/Master_Extensions/WIFI_Extension.rst

  Mode after each reset.

 At the end, press "Save WIFI Configuration" to save the configuration permanently on the WIFI Extension.
-If another option then the Master Brick has to be restarted to apply the new configuration.
+If another option besides the Power Mode has be changed then the Master Brick has to be restarted to apply the new configuration.
 After restart you should be able to reach the Master Brick by entering the IP address and port of the Brick in the Brick Viewer.